oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 <details><summary><b>Setting a default using @ConfigProperty</b></summary>
 <p>

-In some situations the `@ConfigProperty` annotation is intended to provide a mechanism to override a reasonable in the code.
+In some situations the `@ConfigProperty` annotation is intended to provide a mechanism to override a reasonable default specified in the code.
 That default can be specified in a developer provide config file, but in some cases (for example the size of a buffer) you might reasonably want to have a guaranteed value that is always there as it's very unlikely to need to be overridden.

 To allow this the  `@ConfigProperty` annotation supports an additional option called defaultValue, for example `@ConfigProperty(name = "app.minimumchange", defaultValue = "4")` The value is provided as a string, but the runtime will try and convert the string to whatever the actual object type is.